userigorgithub/brew-maps/README.md

 ## Learning Goals

-- Learning how to self-teach a new topic: TypeScript
+- Learning how to self-teach a new tech: TypeScript
+- Build a good understanding of TypeScript
 - Successfully implement TypeScript
-- Build a good understanding of TypeScript

 ## Technologies